Between the devil and the not-so-deep blue sea

 Yet, such a limited explanation of encroachment ignores the everyday lived politics and the dynamic power relations between the two fisher communities and their respective states.
 In order to understand these dynamics, it is important to take into account the differences in political agency (see box) and to put the conflict in the larger historical and political context of the Tamil struggle for autonomy, and the deep Sinhala fear of that being realized.

-Within the context of this article, power is understood as political agency, defined broadly as a ‘variety of individual and collective, official and mundane, rational and affective, and human and non-human ways of acting, affecting and impacting politically’.
+Within the context of this article, power is understood as political agency, defined broadly as a ‘variety of individual and collective, official and mundane, rational and affective, and human and non-human ways of acting, affecting and impacting politically’.3 Political agency is an important phenomena, as ‘[i]t is through agency that contradictions potentially get suspended and change occurs’.4

 We understand political agency as individual or collective ability to attain ideological or material needs from a political establishment.
 In this sense, political agency is the ability to participate in and influence political processes.